vtaparia/OpenProtectAI/README.md

 - **Asset-Centric Navigation:** A master sidebar allows for seamless switching between core views: a high-level **Dashboard**, a detailed **Agent Fleet** management interface, the deep-dive **Server Intelligence** feed, and the powerful **Automation** workspace.
 - **Persistent AI Assistant:** A collapsible chat panel provides constant access to the OpenProtectAI assistant for architectural questions, code generation, and deployment guidance without leaving the console.

-### 2. Real-Time Endpoint Agent Simulation
+### 2. Intelligent Real-Time Endpoint Agent
-The platform simulates endpoint agents that monitor systems in real time.
-They collect running-process lists, CPU/memory usage, network activity, and system telemetry to detect anomalies such as unusual CPU spikes, high memory usage, suspicious outbound traffic, or unsigned processes.
-Agents send alerts with structured JSON to the local LWServer for aggregation before forwarding them to the central cloud platform.
-In return, they receive updated security rules, AI models, and behavior profiles.
+The platform's agents provide deep, real-time visibility by performing intelligent, localized analysis.
+Each agent establishes a baseline of normal behavior for its host, monitoring process execution, CPU/memory utilization, and network activity.
+It detects anomalies by comparing current activity against this historical baseline and against aggregated intelligence from the LWServer, which provides context from peer devices.
+This allows the agent to proactively identify threats such as:
+- **Resource Abuse:** A process consuming abnormal CPU or memory compared to its own history or similar processes across the fleet.
+- **Anomalous Network Patterns:** Suspicious outbound traffic that deviates from established norms.
+- **Ransomware Behavior:** The agent detects patterns of rapid, mass file modification, a key indicator of ransomware or wiper malware, and can trigger an immediate alert.

+Security-relevant events are reported as structured JSON alerts, providing rich context for the central server's learning engine.
+Agents also receive updated security rules, AI models, and behavioral profiles from the server to continuously enhance their local detection capabilities.

 ### 3. SOAR Playbook Automation
 - **Automation Workspace:** A dedicated "Automation" view provides a user-friendly interface to create, edit, and manage simple, trigger-based automation rules (playbooks).